hallpaz/MLforNewMedia/docs/datadrivengraphics.md

 ## 3D Data Representations

 We start briefly describing some 3D data representations.
 Unlike images, which have a well stablished computational representation in terms of matrices of pixels, tridimensional objects and scenes have many different representation with different trade-offs.
+We start listing the representations from those more related to the techniques and architectures employed in deep learning for computer vision to those more specific to graphics.
 We don't intend to make an exhaustive analysis of these representations.
 For more details, please, refer to [1].

-from those more related to the techniques and architectures employed in deep learning for computer vision.

 ### RGB-D Images